Skip navigation and search

 What if my shipment does not have the right customs document?

 According to international regulations, correct customs documentation must accompany all consignments.
-Documentation must include country of origin, content description, and the value of the goods.
-This applies to all commercial content arriving from outside of the EU customs union.
+Documentation must include the country of origin, content description, and the value of the goods.
+This applies to all commercial content arriving from outside the EU customs union.

 In cases where the documentation is incomplete, the customs declaration cannot be carried out.
 The shipment will therefore be returned to the sending country's postal operator.
 The operator will be notified that the customs documents lacked correct information.

 If the consignment is internationally traceable, you will be able to see that the letter has been returned.
 In this case, our customer service can help you see the cause of the return.
 If the sender shipped with a service, it is not possible to trace.
-We will unfortunately not be able to see the return cause, and cannot provide information about the item you.
+We will unfortunately not be able to see the return cause, and cannot provide information about the item.

 Why does PostNord have to charge a fee for this?